• Work With Us

 • Open-jaw: an itinerary that flies to into one destination and returns from a different destination.
 For example, use your United award miles to depart from NYC to Montreal but return to NYC on a flight leaving from Toronto.

-Also, remember United’s award chart is broken up into regions like Europe, South Asia, and Northern South America.
+Also, remember United’s has defined geographical regions like Europe, South Asia, and Northern South America.
 These regions are the key to understanding the complex routings possible under United’s award booking rules.
-Lastly, as I’ve previously mentioned, United allows one-way and round-trip award flight bookings.

 How to Use the United Excursionist Perk